RMRRailfanner/Group-Participation-Guidelines/README.md

 * Mocking or reenacting tragic incidents

 **FAIRNESS & TRANSPARENCY:
 Our community values transparency and fairness in all interactions.
-To maintain this ethos, the following guidelines are enforced:**
+To maintain this ethos, the following is not allowed:**

 Scams: Any attempts to deceive or defraud members through scams are strictly prohibited, including:
 * Misleading members into fraudulent schemes